 I found a list of resources are very helpful when it comes to learning SQL

-if you want to fast-track into a high paid software job via an alternative education provider Industry Connect.
+if you want to fast-track into high-income skills via an alternative education provider Industry Connect.
 You can reach out to me to talk about high-income skills, Business Intelligence journey and life design in New Zealand/Australia.

 Feel free to connect with me through Linkedin and see if I can answer your question.